-LOUISA.
+Louisa.
 I think this is the most curious preparation you have yet described.

-MOTHER.
-You think so, because you so little expected it; but surely there are many others equally, if not more, strange.
+Mother.
+You think so, because you so little expected it; but surely there are many others, equally, if not more strange.

-HELEN.
-Are tapioca and arrow-root also produced by some similar process?
+Helen.
+Then, I suppose, tapioca and arrow root are also produced from some such process?